Beta Comae Berenices: Nomenclature

 β Comae Berenices (Latinised to Beta Comae Berenices) is the star's Bayer designation, which is abbreviated Beta Com or β Com.
 The designation was assigned by Francis Baily in 1845.
 It also has the Flamsteed designation 43 Comae Berenices.

-In Chinese astronomy, this star, 37 Com and 41 Com form the asterism Zhōudǐng (周鼎).
+In Chinese astronomy, this star, 37 Com and 41 Com form the asterism Zhōudǐng (周鼎), representing a three-legged bronze food vessel.
 The Chinese name for β Com itself is Zhōudǐngyī (周鼎一), the first star of Zhōudǐng.
 In R. H. Allen's Star Names, this name was transliterated as Chow Ting, but the constellation's "lucida" (brightest star, i.e. β Com) was said to be Hing Chin.

 Characteristics

 The star has a stellar classification of G0 V, compared to G2 V for the Sun.
-It has a mass of 1.15 solar masses and a radius of 1.14 solar radii.
-The effective temperature of the outer envelope is 5,936 K, giving it a yellow hue of a G-type star.
+It has a mass of 1.15 solar masses and a radius of 1.079 solar radii.
+The effective temperature of the outer envelope is 6,038 K, giving it a yellow hue of a G-type star.
 In terms of age it is younger than the Sun, being about 2 billion years old.

 Observations of short term variations in the chromatic activity suggest that the star undergoes differential rotation, with a rotation period of about 11–13 days.
 Its surface has a measured activity cycle of 16.6 years, compared to 11 years on the Sun.
 It may also have a secondary activity cycle of 9.6 years.
 At one time it was thought that this star might have a spectroscopic companion.
 However, this was ruled out by means of more accurate radial velocity measurements.
 No planets have yet been detected around it, and there is no evidence of a dusty disk.

 The habitable zone for this star, defined as the locations where liquid water could be present on an Earth-like planet, is 0.918-1.96 AU, where 1 AU is the average distance from the Earth to the Sun.